raghuugare/raghuugare.bkup/_posts/2015-01-15-genius-of-ramanujan.markdown

 Indeed, it would be fitting to end this tiny _‘peek’_ into the beautiful mind of Ramanujan with a quote that expresses his deep conviction and almost fanatic faith in the ‘Divine beauty’ of numbers and equations:

-> “An equation means nothing to me unless it expresses a thought of God.”
+>  &#10077; An equation means nothing to me unless it expresses a thought of God.  &#10078;
 >
 > :~ **Srinivasa Ramanujan**